metayeti/mINI/README.md

 `it.first` is always `std::string` type.

-`it.second` is an object type which is either an `INIMap` on the first level or `std::string` on the second.
+`it.second` is an object which is either a `mINI::INIMap` type on the first level or `std::string` type on the second level.

-Iterators are only meant for traversing data and should not be used for manipulating it.
+Iterators are only meant for traversing data in order and cannot be used for manipulating it.
 For this purpose the API only exposes a `const_iterator`.

 ## Thanks